microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

-Dynamic Capabilities - Visual Studio 2017
+Dynamic Capabilities
 ====================

 Project capabilities are the recommended way to determine the type, platform, and features of a project.
 In the modern world, features of a project can change over time.
 For example, when a NuGet package is added.
-In Visual Studio 2017, CPS has built-in infrastructure to support changing project capabilities without reloading the project.
+CPS has built-in infrastructure to support changing project capabilities without reloading the project.

 This infrastructure will eventually allow the design time experience of a project to be adjusted dynamically based on features/NuGet packages being used in the project.